 By giving shoppers the option to pay off their purchase in installments, you can ease the pain that shoppers can feel when converting.
 This is especially true for younger consumers or those with a lower income.
 Offering payment options helps shoppers move through the sales process when they otherwise may not be in a position to purchase.

 A downsell is a targeted tactic where you offer a shopper a lower-priced alternative.
 You may be thinking ‘wait – why would I want to lower the order value?’
 Well, think of it this way: what if the alternative to a lower-priced order is no order at all?

 Price-sensitive shoppers are masters of comparison shopping.
 Offering a lower-priced option can ensure that you don’t lose a potential sale to a competitor, while still giving the shopper the opportunity to leave satisfied with a purchase.

 3. Save Your Cart

 Speaking of comparison shopping, it’s not uncommon for a price sensitive shopper to visit multiple websites to ensure they’re getting the best deal.
-While other shoppers take product or service recommendations from their friends and social media, price sensitive shoppers are putting in the work.
-To remind the shopper of your offer in the midst of them considering their options, it’s necessary to use a ‘save your cart’ abandonment solution.
-Your series of follow up emails will send timely reminders to the shopper.
+In fact, 81% of consumers run online price comparisons before deciding where to purchase.
+While some shoppers look to their friends and social media, price sensitive shoppers are putting in the research.

 4. Price Drop Alert

 Everyone loves a great deal, especially price sensitive shoppers.
-And for a shopper who just isn’t ready to make that purchase, being notified of a price drop just may be the catalyst that converts them.
+For the shopper who isn’t ready to make a purchase, being notified of a price drop may just be the catalyst that converts them.
 Notifying shoppers about a price drop allows them to feel like an insider, making price drop alerts an excellent way to combat price sensitivity.